 Development Hell: "Princess Pi vs. Dr. 8" appears to have entered this.
 The list of Princess Pi villains released back in 2011 showed a drawing of Dr. 8, and described his gimmick as using mathematical calculations to determine the most effective evil schemes.
 Additionally, a post Peter made on the Toon Zone forum compared his personality to that of Charlie Sheen.
 Despite all these details, Peter never gave a release date for the story.note He didn't even officially confirm the title, "Princess Pi vs. Dr. 8", but the fact that it fits the Idiosyncratic Episode Naming makes it a likely guess.
 For all we know, he might never produce it.

 Peter has also had to push back the second part of "Sam Adams vs. True Love".
-Unlike most instances of Platypus Comix readers waiting longer than expected for a story's conclusion, this delay had comics from other series (such as the Variety Section and Free Spirit) released in the meanwhile.
+Unlike most instances of Platypus Comix readers waiting longer than expected for a story's conclusion, this delay had comics from other series (such as the Variety Section and Free Spirit) and an issue of BANG!
+The Entertainment Paper released in the meanwhile.

 Even earlier than that, after Peter Paltridge wrote some bios for Electric Wonderland characters, and updated the ones for Mulberry and Keiki, he placed the symbol next to redrawn links to all the series' character bios.
 This provided the first hint that a new Platypus Comix series was in store.